Tenable.io Vulnerability Management

 In addition to the Date settings, parameters are provided to adjust the volume of data loads.
 These parameters are set at lowest settings; adjust the parameters to higher values for faster execution of data feed.

 Note: While increasing the Custom parameters settings to a higher value, also increase the 'Max Memory Limit' settings in the Archer Control Panel accordingly.
-The minimum value of the 'Max Memory Limit' setting should be set at 2048 MB.
+Set the minimum value of the 'Max Memory Limit' setting to 2048 MB.

 The following parameters can be used to increase/decrease the data volume per API request.